chloeewangg/path_planning_robot/README.md

 The ROS interface allows the robot to receive external commands, enabling a remote computer to send commands to the robot and view its position.

 ### Battery Case
-The robot features a battery case to maintain a consistent positioning of the battery and raspberry pi.
-He is a cat ᓚ₍ ^. .^₎.
+The robot features a cat ᓚ₍ ^. .^₎ battery case to maintain a consistent positioning of the battery and raspberry pi.
 Since we used simple and cheap hardware, the positioning of the battery widely affected the driving of the robot, necessitating the case.

 ## Hardware
 - Raspberry Pi